sybrew/the-seo-framework/readme.txt

 					* `updateCounters`
 					* `additionsClassInit`
 				* Other:
+					* `getSep`, used for both titles and descriptions.
 					* string `nonce` (property), use object `nonces` instead.
 			* **State values, `window.tsfL10n.{}`:**
 				* `params.siteTitle`, use `params.objectTitle` instead.